 Friedman and Savage began their paper with the question: why do people both buy lottery tickets and insurance against losses?
 In their analysis, they found out that part of the utility function is concave, and another part of it is convex.

-The theory essentially provides a model for understanding why an individual is risk-loving when he or she has more wealth and why he or she is risk-averse when he or she is poorer.
-It also helps in understanding consumption patterns and why other people tend to hold money.
+The theory essentially provides a model for understanding why an individual is risk-loving when he or she has considerable amount of wealth and why he or she is risk-averse when he or she is either poorer or extremely wealthy.
+It also helps in understanding consumption patterns and investment behaviors, and why other people tend to hold money.

 FURTHER READINGS AND REFERENCES